conferencefinder/cf-appliance-setup/README.md

    Refer container.secrets.conf.tmpl.jsonnet to fill the keys (Key indicates the following things )

-    domainName: "The domain as how we need to access the URLs related with this application",
-    uiSubDomain: "The subdomain to access the UI application",
-    cfDBPassword: "New database password for the application DB ",
-    apiAdminSecret: "New admin secrete for the API ",
-    gitUserId: "Github user id to access the private repositries of the application",
-    gitHubAccessToken: "Github Access token to access the private repositries of the application",
-    grafanaAdminUser: "New user name for grafana admin ",
+    "domainName": "The domain as how we need to access the URLs related with this application", "uiSubDomain": "The subdomain to access the UI application", "cfDBPassword": "New database password for the application DB ", "apiAdminSecret": "New admin secrete for the API ", "gitUserId": "Github user id to access the private repositries of the application", "gitHubAccessToken": "Github Access token to access the private repositries of the application", "grafanaAdminUser": "New user name for grafana admin ", "grafanaAdminPassword": "New password for grafana admin",
-    grafanaAdminPassword: "New password for grafana admin "
+    "portainerAdminPassword": "New password for portainer admin",
+    "sslEnable": "set it as "true" if we have  a valid SSL for the URLs, for test purpose we can keep it as "false""

 ## Install software